shiyuanh/GM_Final_Project/README.md

 + `Adv_vi`: Adversarial training with VI
 + `Adv_sgld`: Adversarial training with SGLD

+Training and testing procedures are recorded in the log files under `checkpoint` folder.

 *Known bugs*: due to a known bug in PyTorch [#11742](https://github.com/pytorch/pytorch/issues/11742), we cannot run RSE/Adv-BNN with multi-GPUs.

 ## Howto
 Run `bash train_{method}.sh` to run different adversarial attack methods.
 Hyperparameters are offered in the scripts.
 Modify the cifar10 root in the scripts before you run them.
 For example, run `bash train_adv_sgld.sh` to run adv. training with SGLD.

 ## Reference
 [*Adv-BNN: Improved Adversarial Defense through Robust Bayesian Neural Network*]